 5. Support and enable incremental Accessory Dwelling Unit (ADU) development

 Even an aggressive strategy to expand ADUs would likely take several months to begin adding new housing units to begin to address the needs of the upcoming housing apocalypse.
-In contrast, this program will move much faster — with a step-by-step approach that starts with flexibility to add temporary, movable ADUs while the permanent ones are being constructed or purchased from a company that manufactures ADUs off-site.
+In contrast, this program will move much faster — with a step-by-step approach that starts with the flexibility to add temporary, movable ADUs while the permanent ones are being constructed or purchased from a company that manufactures ADUs off-site.
 The flexible, mobile ADUs will provide some decent housing that is part of a story that people can feel good about: “I’m living in a temporary tiny house as I work with a homeowner to help build a nice, new ADU that I will be renting.”
 When the permanent ADUs are ready to move into, the temporary ADUs will be repurposed for helping people who are unhoused.

 Community leaders can’t spend months talking about strategies or years working to get something going.
 The timeline needs to be a matter or weeks!